 - Convenience: With a home warranty, the warrantor will dispatch a service provider to your home, saving you the time and effort of finding a repairperson.

 - Peace of mind: When you purchase a home warranty, you don’t have to worry about major unexpected expenses for covered systems.
-Depending on the coverage you purchase, a home warranty may cover your home’s most costly systems, like heating and air conditioning units, hot water heaters, and kitchen appliances.
+Depending on the coverage you purchase, a home warranty may cover your home’s most costly systems, such as heating and air conditioning units, hot water heaters, and kitchen appliances.

 - Set fees (some warranties): Some home warranties offer set service fees.
 You pay a monthly or annual coverage fee, but when you need to repair or replace a home system, you only pay the trade call rate defined by the contract.